 North American caterpillars

-Please note that there are some hairy caterpillars found in many American states with hairs that can cause allergic skin reactions.
+Please note that there are some hairy caterpillars found in many American states and Canada with hairs that can cause allergic skin reactions.
+Stinging caterpillars of North America

 Identification of American caterpillars